dwillis/first-python-notebook-vscode/docs/src/vscode_setup.md

 ## Install Jupyter Extension

-Since we'll be working with some notebook-style features, also install the Jupyter extension:
+Since we'll be working with Jupyter notebooks, also install the Jupyter extension:

 1. In the Extensions panel, search for "Jupyter"
 2. Find the official Jupyter extension by Microsoft